httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 The component name for an HTTP field is the lowercased form of its field name.
 While HTTP field names are case-insensitive, implementations MUST use lowercased field names (e.g., `content-type`, `date`, `etag`) when using them as component names.

 Unless overridden by additional parameters and rules, the HTTP field value MUST be canonicalized as a single combined value as defined in {{Section 5.2 of HTTP}}.
+Note that some HTTP fields, such as Set-Cookie {{COOKIE}}, do not follow a syntax that allows for easy combination of field values in this manner that would allow the field value to still be parsed.
+However, the canonicalized component value is never parsed by the message signature process, merely used as part of the signature base in {{create-sig-input}}.

 If the combined value is not available for a given header, the following algorithm will produce canonicalized results for an implementation: